In Missouri, United States

 First geocache in Washburn, Missouri

-After this portion of the town was platted, the name was officially changed to Washburn, although the lower portion was known as O'Day for a while (I haven't been able to find out how long), before it was finally just all called Washburn.
+After this portion of the town was platted, the name was officially changed to Washburn, although the lower portion was known as O'Day from 1880 to 1892, before it was finally just all called Washburn.

 Bring your own pencil.
 Please exercise normal caching etiquette and put the container back exactly where and how you found it.